-A: The Structured Data report will continue to show only top-level entities for the existing rich snippets (Product, Recipe, Review, Event, Software Application, Video, News article) and for any new categories (e.g., Movies).
+A: The Structured Data report will continue to show only top-level entities for the existing rich snippets (Product, Recipe, Review, Event, Software Application, Video, News article) and for any new categories (e.g., Product, Recipe, Local Business).
 Google is planning to migrate all errors from the Structured Data report into the Rich Card report.

 Q: What if I use the wrong markup?

 A: Technical and quality guidelines apply for rich cards as they do for rich snippets.
 Google will enforce them as before.

 Hence, with introducing these rich cards, Google has taken another step to be more interactive and enhance the Search results.

 To learn more about Google’s Rich Cards, you can stay updated on Google’s developer documentation and various forums on Twitter or Google+.
 If you have some information/queries about rich cards to share, please feel free to comment below.